Antihistamines for Analgesia Down to the Bone Pain on EM PharmD

-Clinicians in emergency departments across the country have increasingly become more savvy in their approach to the management of common pain conditions that patients may present with in this setting.
+Clinicians in emergency departments across the country have increasingly become savvier in their approach to the management of common pain conditions that patients may present within this setting.
 In the effort to overcome the effects and consequences of the opioid abuse epidemic, great emphasis is now being placed in leveraging opioid-free alternatives in new ways for the management of these frequently encountered common pain conditions.
 This may involve utilizing target-specific agents in the mitigation of pain based on the known or hypothesized mechanism of pathophysiology, down to the very level of the receptor.

 There is one niche patient population where managing pain may present somewhat of a challenge to the clinician – the cancer patient with bone pain following the administration of granulocyte-colony stimulating factors (G-CSFs), which are commonly used in conjunction with chemotherapy for the prevention of febrile neutropenia.
 G-CSFs have a notorious adverse effect of inducing bone pain, which can occur in upwards of 60% of patients who receive these agents (1-2).

 The multimodal mechanism for induction of bone pain by G-CSFs has been theorized to involve increased sensitivity to peripheral nociception; propagation of the inflammatory pathway, with modulation and release of inflammatory cytokines; and remodeling and metabolism of the bone through activation of osteoblasts and osteoclasts and expansion of the cells of the bone marrow, which may result in an increased release of histamine (3).